(click on link to jump to section)

 Many of the most important airliners in history were developed chiefly for TWA, or to TWA's specifications, including the:

-Lockheed Constellation (the first truly successful long-range, pressurized airliner, making fast, efficient, non-stop transcontinental and trans-oceanic flights).
+(the first truly successful long-range, pressurized airliner, making fast, efficient, non-stop transcontinental and trans-oceanic flights, leaping over most bad weather).

 "jumbo jet", which revolutionized